wyatt-feng/sustech-ug-thesis-typst/README.md

-# PKUTHSS-Typst
+# Typst Template for Undergraduate Thesis of SUSTech.

-Typst template for dissertations in Peking University (PKU).
+Do not use at the moment!
+Still under heavy development.

 ![PKUTHSS-Typst](./images/cover.png)